af83/auth_server/README.md

 ### Installation

-Make sure libbsd-dev and gettext (xgettext and msgfmt) are installed on your system, then:
+Make sure gettext (xgettext and msgfmt) are installed on your system, then:

     make install
     make update_js_templates